 If context is about what your AI knows, integration is about what it can reach.
 A model that can only see what you paste into the chat window is useful, but it’s working with a fraction of the information a senior editor would bring to the same task.

-Content environments that connect AI to a CMS, analytics, product documentation, or past campaign materials change the nature of the work.
+Content environments that connect AI to content management systems (CMS), analytics, product documentation, or past campaign materials change the nature of the work.
 The AI isn’t generating from generic knowledge—it’s generating from your context, your data, your institutional record.
 This is a meaningfully different capability, and the more a team leans into AI, the more this distinction compounds.

 Integration isn’t glamorous work, and it often gets deprioritized.
 But it’s where a lot of the practical leverage lives.